Mesa Verde NP

 Description

 The name Mesa Verde, the Spanish term translates Green Table, describes the landscape pretty well.
-A high plane, which is green because of frugal shrubs and trees, a so called pinyon-juniper forest, is divided into huge tablelands by deep valleys, gorges and ravines.
+A high plane, which is green because of frugal shrubs and trees, a so-called pinyon-juniper forest, is divided into huge tablelands by deep valleys, gorges and ravines.
 The walls of the valleys are sandstone cliffs, often overhanging, forming huge caverns and shelters.
-The shelters formed in the Cliff House Formation, which is a 78 million year old Cretacious sandstone of reddish colour.
-The porous sandstone allows ground water to percolate through.
+The shelters formed in the Cliff House Formation, which is 78 million-year-old Cretacious sandstone of reddish colour.
+The porous sandstone allows groundwater to percolate through.
 When it reaches the impervious layer below it moves along this water barrier to the canyon edge.
 During winter this wet layer freezes, the expanding ice fractures the rocks, and chemical, mechanical, and wind erosion all work together to create the niches along the canyon walls.

-The Pueblo Indians lived in this area since 550.
-They were growing corn on the tableland and for about 650 years they also lived there.
+The Pueblo Indians have lived in this area since 550, they were growing corn on the tableland, and for about 650 years they also lived there.
 Around 1200 they started to build huts under the overhanging cliffs, which soon became forts and towers until the Pueblo finally vanished.
 The multi-storey tower houses remained almost unchanged, which is a result of their protected location in the shelters and the rather low precipitation rates.

 At the end of the 19th century the first white explorers and ranchers found the various dwellings.
 Most important is the snow rich December 1888, when ranchers Richard Wetherill and Charlie Mason searched Mesa Verde’s canyons for stray cattle.
 They discovered Cliff Palace, and soon their interest in those archaeological remains awakened.
 The brothers Weatherill subsequently discovered almost 200 different dwellings.
 The next important visitor was the Swedish scientist Gustaf Nordenskiold.
 He stayed here for some time, explored the dwellings, and took photographs.
 Some time later he published what was probably the single most important book about Mesa Verde, which became very popular and finally led to the creation of the National Park.

 The dwellings were built using Cliff House Sandstone.
 The rocks were shaped using harder rocks, which were found as pebbles in the river beds.
 The mortar between the blocks does not contain cement, which was unknown.
 It is a mixture of local soil, water and ash.
-As this is not very stable it was chinked, a technique where small stones are pressed into the soft mortar between the rocks in order to make them more stable.
+As this is not very stable it was chinked, a technique where small stones are pressed into the soft mortar between the rocks to make them more stable.
 The buildings were additionally stabilized by wooden beams, which also formed the roofs.
-Because of the location beneath the cliff the roofs were not for protection against rain, but to keep heat inside.
-They were flat and not water proof.
-Almost 600 such dwellings can be found in the Park, but 75% contain only one to five rooms each.
+Because of the location beneath the cliff the roofs were not for protection against rain, but to keep heat inside in winter.
+They were flat and not waterproof.
+Almost 600 such dwellings can be found in the Park, but 75 % contain only one to five rooms each.
 Many are single room storage units.

 Cliff Palace is the largest cliff dwelling at Mesa Verde.
 A steep trail leads down 120 uneven steps, 35 m into the canyon.
-Several buildings will be visited which requires to climb ladders too.
+Several buildings may be visited which requires climbing wooden ladders.
 There are 150 rooms and 23 kivas, the former population is estimated around 100.

-Balcony House is visited duriing quite adventurous one hour guided tours.
-The reason is the difficult acces, first down a 25 m deep staircase into the canyon, then up a 10 m high ladder, through a very low 4 m long tunnel and again up a 20 m high ladder.
+Balcony House is visited during quite adventurous one-hour guided tours.
+The reason is the difficult access, first down a 25 m deep staircase into the canyon, then up a 10 m high ladder, through a very low 4 m long tunnel and again up a 20 m high ladder.
 This is the most challenging tour in the park.